Brandon-Johns/ur_rtde-examples/readme.md

 Features
 - Installation instructions to entirely contain ur_rtde into a local directory (not a system install)
 - Utility scripts to build and run the project
-- Utility command to mode the robot to a preset 'home' position
+- Utility command to move the robot to a preset 'home' position
 - Sample Servoj / Speedj files with inbuilt soft-stop on CTRL+C